 The Extra Mural program helps people care for their health at home, so that they can stay out of hospital or that their time in hospital is shorter.
-Some services that they provide include nursing care, physiotherapy and occupational therapy.
+Some services that they provide include nursing care, physiotherapy, occupational therapy, social work, respiratory therapy, speech language pathology, and clinical nutrition.

-Extra Mural is not home care.
+Extra Mural is not homemaker care.
 That is, they do not provide cleaning, cooking, and day-to-day help in your home.
-If you need home care, see the section on "Home Support Services" for more information.
+If you need homemakers, see the chapter on "Home Support Services" for more information.